« Visit Fantastic Pest Control

 Why do you get more bugs in winter?

-Not all insects are dormant during the cold months.
-Some species remain active throughout the entire year.
-Naturally, as the temperatures outdoors drop and there is no food available, the vermin start looking for shelter and food.
-Your home provides both in abundance.
-That’s why you get more bugs in winter.
+Not all insects are dormant during the cold months and some species remain active throughout the entire year.
+Naturally, as the temperatures outdoors drop and there is no food available, insects look for shelter and food inside your home.

 What is more, you can bring bugs inside your home with firewood or with your laundry.
-So, pay attention when you’re bringing these two types of items inside of your home.
-Waggle the laundry and pieces of firewood before going inside.
+So, pay attention when bringing these two types of items inside your home.
+Waggle the laundry and pieces of firewood before going inside to prevent bugs from getting into your home.

 Are you dealing with a pest infestation?